mrishu/welearntui/README.md

 It consists of three tab separated columns, the first is the *Course ID* (e.g. `ma3201`) the second is its '*Welearn ID*' (e.g. `1018`) and the third is the *Course Name* (e.g `Topology`).
 You will have to edit `id.file` each time the list of courses changes (be it due to logging in as another user who does not have the same set of courses or moving to another semester).
 1. The *Course ID* (set it to your choice) is the string which you will need to enter as the first argument when invoking `welearn`.
 Hence, its better to keep it lowercase. (e.g. `welearn ma3201`).
-2. The '*Welearn ID*' can be attained by looking at the course links on the Welearn website.
-(Will write a script for auto generating that later).
+2. The *Welearn ID* can be attained by looking at the course links on the Welearn website.
+(Will write a script for auto generating that later, maybe).
 3. The *Course Name* (`course_name`) (set it to your choice) will be the name of the directory under `SAVE_DIR` where the files for that particular course will be saved.
 For e.g. `welearn ma3201` will save files in `SAVE_DIR/Topology/` (if `Topology` is the *Course Name* for `ma3201`).

 Sample `id.file` has been provided.